Elementary equivalence and diffeomorphism groups of smooth manifolds: Introduction

-The Main Theorem will then be a straightforward consequence.
-Indeed, under the hypothesis of the theorem, we see that $M$ and $N$ are $C^p$--diffeomorphic by Theorem~\ref{thm:mfd} for $p:=\min(r,s)$.
-If $1\le r<s\le\infty $, then we can pick $q\in[r,s)\cap\mathbb{Q}$.
-Theorem~\ref{thm:reg} implies that $\rho_{M,q}(g)$ holds in $G$ for some $g\in G$, while it holds for no $g\in H$.
-This contradicts the elementary equivalence.
-The case when $r=0$ is similar (and easier).
+The Main Theorem will then be a straightforward consequence modulo consideration on some exceptional cases.
+Let us make the extra assumptions that all manifolds are closed and connected with dimension at least two and that $r,s\ge1$.
+Then indeed, we see from Theorem~\ref{thm:mfd}, combined the hypothesis of Main Theorem, that $M$ and $N$ are diffeomorphic.
+If $1\le r<s\le\infty $, then let us pick $q\in[r,s)\cap\mathbb{Q}$.
+Theorem~\ref{thm:reg} will imply that $\rho_{q}(g)$ holds in $G$ for some $g\in G$, while it holds for no $g\in H$; this contradicts the elementary equivalence.

-We also observe that the first order theory of diffeomorphism groups can express the existence of exotic smooth structures, or that the particular underlying manifold is itself equipped with a nonstandard smooth structure.
+Along the way of proving Theorem~\ref{thm:mfd}, we also observe that the first order theory of sufficiently large manifold homeomorphism groups can detect the homeomorphism types of the manifold.